dgerabagi/data-curation-environment/flattened_repo.md

 3.  **User Input:** The user describes their project's vision and goals.
 4.  **Generate Prompt & Artifacts:** The user clicks "Generate Initial Artifacts Prompt".
 5.  **Backend Process:**
     *   The backend `PromptService` constructs a unique `prompt.md` file.
-The prompt's static context will now contain the **entirety of the DCE's own `src/Artifacts` directory** as a working example, plus a few curated templates (`T_Roadmap`, `T_Competitive_Analysis`).
+The prompt's static context will contain the content of all template artifacts (files prefixed with `T` in `src/Artifacts`).
-    *   The prompt instructs the AI to emulate the provided example to create initial planning documents based on the user's scope.
+    *   The prompt instructs the AI to use the provided templates as a guide to create initial planning documents based on the user's scope.
     *   It creates the `src/Artifacts` directory and a new `A0.
 DCE Master Artifact List.md`.
     *   It saves the user's "Project Scope" to a persistent field in `dce_history.json`.
 6.  **Transition to Cycle 1:** The frontend reloads its state.
 Since `A0` now exists, the `HistoryService` returns Cycle 1, and the UI transitions to the main PCPP interface.